A spectacular Asian combo!

 Days 7 – 9: Luang Prabang, Laos.
 Take the flight to Luang Prabang - a charming colonial city with a dreamy atmosphere.
 We’ll visit the fairy-tale Kuang Si Waterfalls while we’re here.
 We’ve got a number of exciting optional activities too, from helping at a school to visiting the ethnic villages around the city.

 Days 10 - 11: Vang Vieng.
 Stop for a dip at the crystal clear Blue Lagoon 2 on our way to picturesque Vang Vieng.
 Spend the next couple of days chilling by the river, hiking into the lush surrounding countryside, or book one of our optionals, including bike rides, rock-climbing and tubing.

 Days 12 – 13: Hanoi, Vietnam.
 Fly to the Vietnamese capital.
 Dump your bags and head out for dinner, followed by an optional bar crawl.
-On day 12, opt to visit Hoa Lo prison, or just explore the Old Quarter at your own pace, sampling Vietnamese coffee at one of the street side cafes.
+On day 12, visit Hoa Lo prison, or just explore the Old Quarter at your own pace, sampling Vietnamese coffee at one of the street side cafes.

 Days 14 - 15: Ha Long Bay.
 Take an unforgettable 2-day cruise through the emerald green waters of Ha Long Bay.
 With stops at floating villages and a stay on your own private island you’ll be talking about this for years to come!

 Days 16 – 17: Phong Nha.
 Nestled at the base of soaring limestone cliffs, Phong Na is surrounded by lush forest and is still mostly undiscovered.
 We’ve got some great optional activities from a coffee tasting trip, to a bike ride to Bong Lai Village and a day in pristine Phong Na-Khe Bang National Park.